Arctic ground squirrel: Hibernation

-The Arctic ground squirrel hibernates over winter from early August to late April in adult females and from late September to early April for adult males, at which time it can reduce its body temperatures from 37 C to as little as -3 C. During hibernation, its core body temperature reaches temperatures down to -2.9 C and its heart rate drops to about one beat per minute.
+The Arctic ground squirrel hibernates over winter from early August to late April in adult females and from late September to early April for adult males, although the timing varies between populations, even ones living near each other; in Yukon, the government gives the hibernation period as early October to mid-April.
+During hibernation it can reduce its body temperatures from 37 C to as little as -3 C. During hibernation, its core body temperature reaches temperatures down to -2.9 C while its brain is kept just above freezing, which is colder than any other hibernating mammal, and its heart rate drops to about one beat per minute.
 Peripheral, colonic, and blood temperatures become subzero.
-The best theory as to why the squirrel's blood doesn't freeze is that the animal is able to cleanse their bodies of ice nucleators which are necessary for the development of ice crystals.
-In the absence of ice nucleators, body fluids can remain liquid while in supercooled state.
-This process is being studied with the hope that mechanism present in arctic ground squirrels may provide a path for better preservation of human organs for transplant.
-The connections between brain cells also wither away in this state.
-The damage should have resulted in death, but research on related species show that these connections regrow after waking up.
-In the warmer months, the squirrel is active during the day.
+Hibernation lasts seven to eight months, but torpor is not continuous.
+Bouts of lowered metabolism and body temperature lasting up to about three weeks are interrupted every two to three weeks by arousals, during which the squirrel, still asleep, shivers for 12 to 15 hours to rewarm to its normal body temperature before cooling again.
+One leading explanation for why the squirrel's blood does not freeze is that the animal removes ice nucleators, which are necessary for the development of ice crystals, from its body fluids.
+In the absence of ice nucleators, body fluids can remain liquid in a supercooled state.
+This process is being studied with the hope that the mechanism present in Arctic ground squirrels may provide a path for better preservation of human organs for transplant.
+The connections between brain cells also wither away in this state; research on related species shows that these connections regrow after the animal wakes.

+In the warmer months, the squirrel is active during the day, mostly between 5 a.m. and 11 p.m. despite near-constant daylight, and retreats to its burrow at night and in bad weather.
+Free-living squirrels in Alaska maintain daily rhythms of body temperature throughout the active season, including six weeks of continuous summer daylight, but show no circadian rhythms during hibernation.

+A 25-year study at two sites in Arctic Alaska found that climate change has delayed the autumn freezing of the permafrost active layer, and that hibernating squirrels have correspondingly delayed when they increase heat production to avoid freezing.
+Over the same period, adult females ended hibernation about four days earlier per decade, while males showed no change; the authors noted that continued shifts could alter hibernation energetics, change when the species is available to predators, and disrupt interactions between the sexes.